lestersantos/terraform-beginner-bootcamp-2023/journal/week1.md

 - `terraform.tfvars` file, if present.
 - `terraform.tfvars.json` file, if present.
 - Any `*.auto.tfvars` or `*.auto.tfvars.json` files, processed in lexical order of their filenames.
 - Any `-var` and `-var-file` options on the command line, in the order they are provided.
-(This includes variables set by a Terraform Cloud worksapce.)
+(This includes variables set by a Terraform Cloud workspace.)

 ### Order of terraform cloud variables